-As an outdoor leader, I try to be very aware of the environment: everything about my surroundings that impact the group I’m leading and me.
+As an outdoor leader, I try to be very aware of the environment: everything about my surroundings that might impact the group I’m leading and me.
 This includes the obvious such as weather, route, etc., but also includes being very prepared.
-Prior to a trip, I will review maps and develop plans ranging from where to take breaks (in conjunction with finding water) to where the nearest emergency exit route is, on a day-by-day basis.
-Insecurity, environmental awareness includes something I refer to as the "threatscape."
+Prior to a trip, I will review maps and develop plans ranging from where to take breaks (in conjunction with finding water) to where the nearest emergency exit route is on a day-by-day basis.
+In security, environmental awareness includes something I refer to as the “threatscape”.

 “As security leaders, it’s important to be very aware of ourselves. – Keeping a healthy perspective and keeping work demands in balance is critical to catching issues before they become incidents.”

-Being environmentally aware is split between 1) understanding the assets and resources we as security leaders are responsible for protecting, and 2) being aware of attackers and their motives and techniques.
+Being environmentally aware is split between 1) understanding the assets and resources that we as security leaders are responsible for protecting, and 2) being aware of attackers, their motives, and their techniques.
 This underscores the importance of IT and securities working closely together, so the security team understands what resources are managed by the company and what assets are included in the systems.

-Going deeper, through vulnerability scans and such, the security team can become aware of the weaknesses in the protected systems.
+Going deeper, through things like vulnerability scans, the security team can become aware of the weaknesses in the protected systems.
 Combining this with threat awareness helps the team understand and prioritize security response.
 And just like a successful trip having a detailed map and trip plan, a successful company needs a detailed security roadmap and implementation plan.
-Refer to the plan often, to ensure it's being implemented as designed.
+Refer to the plan often, to ensure it’s being implemented as designed.
 As a security leader, being dialed into the environments you protect and the plans you have made is critical to your success.